This is a Sacred Space!

 The Birthing Cave in Sedona Arizona is an amazing experience for the adventurous soul.
 We decided we wanted to make the trek, but as far as how to get there, we got a little turned around.
 So here you’ll find everything you need to know to get there easily.

-First this is what you can expect to see when you arrive at The Birthing Cave.
+This is what you can expect to see when you arrive at The Birthing Cave.
 If you crawl up into the cave you'll have a pretty epic view.

 And here is a step by step visual aid of how to get there!
 I suggest you screen shot these to have on your phone, because you won't get any wifi service here!

 To get to the Birth Cave you'll want to GPS your way to Long Canyon Road.
 While driving you'll see this sign, and you want to turn right down the road.
 When we visited it was 2018 and once we turned down this road, we lost all cell service, so be prepared!